 1 For the periods prior to 2017 composite assets are calculated based on composite membership as of 12/31.
 Composite assets include accounts that enter the composite on 12/31.

 MAP Global Balanced Composite seeks to preserve capital while generating current income and moderate long-term capital growth.
 Prior to 01/01/2017, the Global Balanced Composite was called the Balanced Composite.
 Investments are allocated between fixed income securities (bonds), combined with selected domestic and foreign stocks and interest-bearing cash reserves, depending upon market conditions.
 Covered calls may be employed to enhance income stream.
-Effective 01/01/2011, the composite’s benchmark is a 50/50 blend of the MSCI ACWI and the Merrill Lynch U.S. Corporate A-AAA Rated 1-3 Years Total Return indices, rebalanced monthly.
+Effective 01/01/2011, the composite's benchmark is a 50/50 blend of the MSCI ACWI and the Merrill Lynch U.S. Corporate A-AAA Rated 1-3 Years Total Return indices, rebalanced monthly.
 Prior to 01/01/2011, the benchmark was a 50/50 blend of the S&P 500 and the Merrill Lynch U.S. Corporate A-AAA Rated 1-3 Years Total Return indices, rebalanced monthly.
 We view the MSCI ACWI Index as a better barometer than the prior benchmark given that it contained mostly US-based companies.
+Effective 06/30/2020, the secondary benchmark is 50% Merrill Lynch U.S. Corp A-AAA Rated 1-3 Yr.
+Total Return Index / 50% MSCI ACWI Value Index (50% S&P 500 prior to 01/01/2011).
+The addition of the secondary benchmark is because we view the MSCI ACWI Value Index as being complementary because the MAP Global Equity Composite's portfolio composition is formed through a process centered around value investing techniques.
+Furthermore, when running a regression analysis over the last 10 years, the Composite has a higher correlation and R2 to the MSCI ACWI Value Index than its growth counterpart, the MSCI ACWI Growth Index.
 The MSCI ACWI is a free float adjusted market capitalization weighted index that is designed to measure the equity market performance of developed and emerging markets.
 The index currently consists of 49 countries, comprising 23 developed and 26 emerging market indices.
-The Merrill Lynch U.S. Corporate A-AAA Rated 1-3 Years Total Return index consists of 862 issues with a weighted average maturity of 1.86 years, an average yield of 2.37%, and an average credit quality of A1 (1).
+The Merrill Lynch U.S. Corporate A-AAA Rated 1-3 Years Total Return index consists of 847 issues with a weighted average maturity of 2.03 years, an average yield of .79%, and an average credit quality of A21.
+The MSCI ACWI Value Index captures large and mid cap securities exhibiting overall value style characteristics across 23 Developed Markets countries and 26 Emerging Markets (EM) countries.
+The value investment style characteristics for index construction are defined using three variables: book value to price, 12-month forward earnings to price and dividend yield.
 Covered call writing is employed periodically to enhance income stream and reduce risk.
 While writing covered calls can reduce downside risk, the writer of a covered call foregoes the opportunity to benefit from an increase in the value of the underlying interest above the option price.
 Additionally, an option writer may be assigned an exercise at any time during the period the option is exercisable.
-Fixed-income holdings will vary from the benchmark’s holdings and may be of different credit quality and duration.
+Fixed-income holdings will vary from the benchmark's holdings and may be of different credit quality and duration.
 Reuters is the source of foreign exchange quotes.
 Returns include the effect of foreign currency exchange rates.

 Managed Asset Portfolios, LLC is a registered investment advisor.
 The firm's list of composite descriptions is available upon request.